xplosionmind/old.tommi.space/_notes/public/Website development.md

 - <b class='missing'>bug</b>: subtags not read correctly
 - <b class='missing'>bug</b>: Algolia search results not appearing
 - <b class='missing'>bug</b>: wrong posts arrangement in Zibaldone desktop
-- <b class='wtf'>improvement</b>: better cursor, since right now it is not so visible on some sections
 - <b class='wtf'>improvement</b>: main image animation is not supported often: change it to a static beautiful one

 <br>